-The name of the company is Australian Institute of Traffic Planning and Management Ltd.
+The name of the company is Australian Institute of Traffic Planning and Management Ltd. For the purposes of trade and public representation, the company operates under the business name Transport Professionals Association.

 The Company is a not-for-profit public company limited by guarantee.